salesforce/design-system-react/README.md

 ## Getting Started

-Note: design-system-react is optimized for react0.14.x and uses Lightning Design System 1.0.0.
+Note: design-system-react is optimized for React 0.14.x and uses Lightning Design System 1.0.3.

 ### NPM